 - Eco-friendly: Metal roofing is easily recyclable, and since it lasts long, residual waste is not an issue.

-- Available in different varieties: Metal is available in a range of material, shape, color, and size.
+- Available in different varieties: Metal is available in a range of materials, shapes, colors, and sizes.
 You can install standing seam metal roofing panels or those with fasteners.
 You can even install steel roofing that mimics the look of shingles or tiles.

 A shingle roof is the most common type of roof out there.
 Most homes have shingle roofs, making them the most common roofing material compared to metal.
 While there are many benefits to installing a shingle roof the biggest one and the reason why many people opt for it is the low-cost upfront.
 Plus, it is relatively easy to install for roofers.